dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 - dbt Cloud [Team or Enterprise](https://www.getdbt.com/) plan.
 - dbt Cloud environments on dbt version 1.6 or higher.
 Or  select [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version).
 - A successful job run and [production environment](/docs/deploy/deploy-environments#set-as-production-environment).
-- For declarative caching, you need to have [exports](/docs/use-dbt-semantic-layer/exports) defined in your [saved queries](/docs/build/saved-queries) YAML file configuration.
+- For declarative caching, you need to have [exports](/docs/use-dbt-semantic-layer/exports) defined in your [saved queries](/docs/build/saved-queries) YAML configuration file.

 ## Result caching